AleTid5/optimhire-challenge/README.md

 1. First we have to make a request to `http://localhost:3000/api/user/login` using some [user](#users)
 2. The user should be sent in the data (x-www-form-urlencoded if using Postman)
-3. If the authentication is OK, the server will respond with a JWT token
+3. If the authentication is OK, the server will respond with an `access_token` (JWT)
-4. Now have 60s to use this token to make the request to `http://localhost:3000/api/exchange`.
+4. Now we have 60s to use this token to make the request to `http://localhost:3000/api/exchange`.

 > ###### Note: We have to add the token in the header of the request `Authorization: Bearer {your-token}`